Wontons - all the information you will ever need to make, fold, cook, store and enjoy this little parcel of delight.

 2. The filling

 The charm of the wonton lies in the filling.
-The delightful burst of flavour and juiciness when one bites into it.
+A delightful burst of flavour and juiciness when one bites into it.
 Fillings play a very important role.
 Not only must the ingredients be fresh, they must be well-mixed.

 The most popular ingredient is ground pork.
 However, ground beef, chicken, prawns, fish and tofu are also good ingredients.
 If you are going to use beef, chicken, or lamb, you might want to introduce a little fat so that the filling won't be dry.
 Chinese chefs usually add fatty pork to increase juiciness (now you know the secret).